"""

 moment in time is acceptable, including models that typically provide

-interval predictions such a classification trees.
+discrete predictions such a classification trees.
 Some/many models or rules

 may only provide predicted risk not the logit risk, in such cases simply